JosephRMB/Red-Vs-Blue-Project-/README.md

 # Red-Vs-Blue-Project-
-Red and Blue team exercise project done for the University of California Davis in collaboration with 2u/Edx This repository consists of documentation, personal notes, and resources used for the Red Vs Blue Project created, supervised, and supported by the University of California Davis in collaboration with 2u/Edx bootcamps.
+- Red and Blue team exercise project done for the University of California Davis in collaboration with 2u/Edx
+- This repository consists of documentation, personal notes, and resources used for the Red Vs Blue Project created, supervised, and supported by the University of California Davis in collaboration with 2u/Edx bootcamps.
-This project was completed in the early summer of 2020.
+- This project was completed in the early summer of 2020.
-The emails, virtual machines, and credentials used for this project were all provided by UC Davis and 2u Edx to take advantage of the free runtime credits for new accounts made in Microsoft Azure Cloud.
+- The emails, virtual machines, and credentials used for this project were all provided by UC Davis and 2u Edx to take advantage of the free runtime credits for new accounts made in Microsoft Azure Cloud.
-All virtual machines, virtual networks, and resource groups used in this project are now decomissioned in order to prevent real monetary charges to leak out of using Microsoft's PaaS (Azure Cloud) during the time the course requiring this project was being taken.
+- All virtual machines, virtual networks, and resource groups used in this project are now decomissioned in order to prevent real monetary charges to leak out of using Microsoft's PaaS (Azure Cloud) during the time - the course requiring this project was being taken.
-Some screenshots of terminals and Azure UI may be missing or outdated due to signiificant changes made since the time of completion
+- Some screenshots of terminals and Azure UI may be missing outdated, or pulled from instructional material due to signiificant changes made since the time of completion.
+- Screenshots pulled from instructional material will be marked with a "*"

 OBJECTIVES
 1. Utilize Azure Cloud services to create a resource group consisting of two interconnected virtual networks hosting 4 virtual machines in total